 As someone who loves to fangirl my favorite actors/singers/anime/etc. in peace, I try my best not to be involved in any fan wars.
 I understand that the bigger the actor/singer/anime/etc. is, it is more likely to have more people joining the fandom, and thus it’s possible to have more “toxic” fans.
 But, well, before we talk about it further, maybe we need to understand the same definitions?
 A fan war in my understanding is the war between fans who idolize different actor/singer/anime/etc., seeking to justify their fandomship (is this even a word?
 LoL) and wanting to be recognized and acknowledged that their “idol” is the best and that the others are less.
 For example, the fans of Naruto are fighting with the fans of Bleach, or the fans of Actor X is fighting with the fans of Actor Y, or the fans of Singer A is fighting with the fans of singer B, etc. all in the name of putting their respective idol on the highest pedestal of the worship.
-Meanwhile, toxic fans in my understanding are those who are often engaged in this kind of fan wars by attacking other idols and their fans often by saying bad things about them and even using ad-hominem attacks that actually have nothing to do with the fandomship, attacking people that they might even not know, just because they fangirl over different thing/person.
+Meanwhile, toxic fans in my understanding are those who are often engaged in this kind of fan wars by attacking other idols and their fans often by saying bad things about them and even using ad-hominem attacks that actually have nothing to do with the fandomship, attacking people that they might not even know, just because they fangirl over different thing/person.
 Also, this is my personal opinion: toxic fans for me are also those who demand and expect so much-if not too much-from their idols that they became super obsessive and feel entitled to decide what is good for them and brutally hate the idols when they “fail to meet” their expectation.
 For example, idol A is rumored to be dating and they start hating him because they don’t want A to be dating.
-For me, this kind of fan is arguably toxic.
+Toxic fans also include those who feel (more) superior towards other fans either because they started first or have bought more merchandise or been to more concerts, etc. For me, this kind of fan is arguably toxic.
 Well, of course there are toxic fans in every fandom.
 Just like there are good fans, there are “bad” fans as well, but I guess there is a difference between a fandom with more good fans and a fandom in which the toxic fans seem to outnumber the good ones.
 But, well, let’s go to this fanwar thing and why I kinda “hate” it.

 Third of all, we don’t need others’ justification, recognition, or acknowledgment over what or who we love.
 And this is important to discern if we want to avoid a fanwar.
 Well, I think people get engaged in fan wars not because they’re actually defending their idols, but more because they’re feeding their own ego.
 They are not actually defending their idols, they’re just being defensive over why they love their idols.
 And they love to compete.
 They want to be the best, and they want others to acknowledge that their idol is the best, not to mention that they look down on other idols and their fans.
 And I don’t think this is necessary.
 Indeed, I think it’s bad.